-CAFTH and the CoC have a newly expanded voucher program in partnership with the Memphis Housing Authority.
-In the last year, the TN-501 Continuum of Care received an allotment of 190 Emergency Housing vouchers from the Memphis Housing Authority.
-The CoC has facilitated the issuance of approximately 165 of these, with 25 remaining.
-Of those issued, 64 have gone to those who are literally homeless, 53 to those experiencing domestic violence, and 48 to those who are recently homeless.
+CAFTH and the CoC have an expanded voucher program in partnership with the Memphis Housing Authority.
+In 2021, the TN-501 Continuum of Care received an allotment of 190 Emergency Housing vouchers from the Memphis Housing Authority.
+As of December 2022, all of the initial 190 EHVs were successfully referred to MHA.
+Over 73% of referred clients have fully utilized, or are in the process of utilizing, their voucher and are in permanent housing.
+The CoC is currently working closely with MHA to resume accepting EHV referrals and assist clients with finding housing using their voucher, with the goal of utilizing the remaining 27% by August 2023.
 This data underscores the need for future allotments of vouchers to continue to shorten the time that individuals and families experience homelessness.